wilkox/gggenes/README.md

 ![](man/figures/README-subgene_labels-1.png)<!-- -->

-## Experimental feature: drawing point genetic features
+## Drawing point genetic features

 We can draw point genetic features, such as restriction sites or transcription start sites, with `geom_feature()`, and label them with `geom_feature_label()`.
-Both of these geoms take an optional `forward` aesthetic to indicated whether a feature is oriented and, if so, in what direction (`TRUE` meaning oriented towards the right of the x-axis and `FALSE` meaning towards the left).
+Both of these geoms take an optional `forward` aesthetic to indicate whether a feature is oriented and, if so, in what direction (`TRUE` meaning oriented towards the right and `FALSE` meaning towards the left).

 ``` r
 ggplot(example_genes, aes(xmin = start, xmax = end, y = molecule, fill = gene, label = gene)) +